dataarchitect.studio

 Choose it when Open, multi-engine, vendor-neutral Databricks/Fabric-centred platform

 The capability rows are the point: they’re nearly identical.
-Both store data as Parquet; both added deletion vectors and a variant type in their 2025–2026 spec cycles (Iceberg v3, Delta 4.0).
+Both store data as Parquet.
+The convergence took different routes and is older than most comparison posts admit: Delta added deletion vectors incrementally from 2.3.0 in 2023, reaching full MERGE support and on-by-default behaviour in 3.1.0, while Iceberg standardised them alongside the variant type in the v3 spec.
 Performance differences are workload- and engine-specific, not categorical.
 Anyone selling you a decisive feature gap is reading from an old slide.

 What actually differs: gravity